bobschrag/token-matcher/README.md

 function of a fixed template and an input string argument, in which the function body is wrapped similarly to restrictions and actions.

-All these abstractions contribute towards maximizing locality of reference among an application's authored templates, thus enhancing programmer productivity and product maintainability.
+These constructs contribute towards minimizing repetition of expressions among an application's authored templates, thus enhancing programmer productivity and product maintainability.

 See examples forthcoming next.